tchibatron/dbeaver/SQL-Editor-Templates.md

-Templates allow you to insert frequently used SQL expressions into an SQL script.
+Templates allow you to insert frequently used SQL statements into an SQL script.

 To see available templates, press <kbd>Ctrl+Alt+SPACE</kbd> or right-click the line in the script pane and click **SQL Template** on the context menu.
 A box appears with a list of available templates: